jakblak/MEAN-Projects/README.md

 - ? in User model save an array of looks to the user (async)
 - when moving to new page after save new Look won't show up (reload GET)
 - - view breaks after re-loading Looks on myLooks page (when Updating)
+- ? user can vote unlimited times - - check if user's email matches look.upVotes.user.email
+- commenting  --  must be logged in